 exoExplorer

-exoExplorer is a free Windows application to help astronomers, astrobiologists and astronomy enthusiasts visualize exoplanet environments.
+exoExplorer is a free Windows application, created by Tom Morris at PlanetaryBiology.com, to help astronomers, astrobiologists and astronomy enthusiasts visualize exoplanet environments.

 Click image for larger view.